Attractions November 08, 2016

 10 Historical Landmarks You Absolutely Must Visit In Montana

-Happy birthday, Montana!
-Today, November 8, we celebrate 127 years of statehood in this great nation.
-Of course, our area history goes back centuries before that, and we like to honor that history, too.
+Montana became a state on November 8, 1889, but of course, our area history goes back centuries before that, and we like to honor that history, too.
 These 10 historical landmarks tell some of our state’s story and are must-sees for anyone who calls Montana home.

 1. Pictograph State Park, 3401 Coburn Rd., Billings